 Dr. Azima entered veterinary medicine with the intention to pursue a career in regulatory medicine and One Health.
 Shortly after completing her DVM degree, she returned to her home in Toronto, Ontario where she was recruited as a Veterinary Officer by the Canadian government.

-In 2018, in pursuit of a milder climate, Dr. Azima and her husband (along with their feline fellow "Harvey") moved to British Columbia, where she continues to work in the Public Sector as a regulatory veterinarian.
+In 2018, in pursuit of a milder climate, Dr. Azima and her husband (along with their feline fellow, Harvey) moved to British Columbia, where she continues to work in the Public Sector as a regulatory veterinarian.

-Dr. Witalis completed her undergraduate at The Ohio State University and graduated from RUSVM in 1997.
-She has worked small animal, exotics, ER and relief veterinary medicine.
-Dr. Witalis currently lives in Northern Kentucky and works in Cincinnati, OH.
+Dr. Witalis completed her undergraduate degree at The Ohio State University and graduated from Ross University School of Veterinary Medicine in 1997.
+She has worked in practices focusing on small animal, exotics, emergency, and relief veterinary medicine.
+Dr. Witalis currently lives in Northern Kentucky while working in Cincinnati, OH.
 She has one dog, 2 tortoises, 3 cats and 4 birds.
-She loves to travel, weight lifting, scuba diving, reading, cooking, sewing and working in her yard.
+She loves traveling, weight lifting, scuba diving, reading, cooking, sewing and working in her yard.
 She is is proud to say: "My career has allowed me to make friends around the globe".

 Mike Zareski, DVM (RUSVM 2002) "Dr. Mike" Zareski was a 2002 graduate of Ross University School of Veterinary Medicine.
 Prior to going into private practice, he completed a clinical rotation with Louisiana State University in Baton Rouge, and also completed a two-month elective internship at the National Aquarium in Baltimore, focusing on a lifelong interest in aquatic animal medicine.
 In April 2008, Dr. Mike merged Surfside Veterinary Services with Animal Birth Control spay/neuter clinic to found Western Veterinary Group, acquiring Crenshaw Animal Hospital in June, 2012.
-As a small animal practitioner, he is accomplished in all aspects of general medicine and surgery.
+As a small animal practitioner, he was accomplished in all aspects of general medicine and surgery.
 Born and raised in the South Bay, Dr. Mike graduated from Palos Verdes High School and earned a Bachelor’s of Science degree from Santa Clara University.
 He traveled extensively across the U.S. and abroad, living in Europe, Japan and St. Kitts, West Indies.
 Most of all, he enjoyed sunny days in the South Bay with his wife, Shanna, daughters Jordana and Hannah, sons Christopher and Drew and their cats, Delilah and King Soloman.
 Sadly, Dr. Zareski left this earth in 2017 and is missed by all who knew him.